Tuesday, April 28, 2026

 Have a new miscellaneous thoughts and observations post up on Substack.

 As always - please Subscribe, hit the Like button, or share the Link.
-Help ease the pain of someone tortured by Daylight Savings.
-Thanks in advance.
+And remember going to church for the benefit of the kids is also acceptable.

 Quotes for Today